Key Takeaways

 Food is like fashion.
 It’s up and down, in one day and out the next.
-What people find interesting or cool can just as quickly become bland and boring, and just like the pipeline from runway to big box store, what’s wowing in fine dining this evening might only be six months from the local freezer section.
+What people find interesting or cool can just as quickly become bland and boring.
+Similarly, just like the pipeline from runway to big box store, what’s wowing in fine dining this evening might only be six months from the local freezer section.

 With the rise and reach of social media, one influencer can now create or cancel a trend with a single viral post.
-The unpredictable and ephemeral nature of these fads is why you won’t often see them on reports like our “Top Trends of 2023” which strive to take a long-term view of the direction the industry is heading.
+The unpredictable and ephemeral nature of these fads is why you won’t often see them on reports like our “Top Trends of 2023”.
+Instead, these reports strive to take a long-term view of the direction the industry is heading.

 “Nostalgia”, however, in its broadest sense, might be one of the few things that can manage to tap into both short-term fads and long-lasting trends.

-No one can deny that the ’90s are “having a moment” and resurgence in popularity within the culture at large, but while social media may ironically bring back fashion we’d like to forget and Hollywood retreads that miss just as often as they hit, the universal appeal of nostalgic foods always manages to strike something in the heart of consumers.
+No one can deny that the ’90s are “having a moment” and resurgence in popularity within the culture at large.
+However, while social media may ironically bring back fashion we’d like to forget and Hollywood retreads that miss just as often as they hit, the universal appeal of nostalgic foods always manages to strike something in the heart of consumers.

 It’s gotten to a point in recent years where even Innova Market Insights listed “Modern Nostalgia” as one of their Top 10 Trends in 2021.

 However, I think nostalgia in the food and beverage industry happens more often than we realize.
 When we consider that 76% of consumers aged 22-55 enjoy things that remind them of their past, while 70% of those over age 65 feel the same, nostalgia is something that’s always been there.
-This gives developers the unique ability to bring back familiar flavours that can transport consumers to a “simpler time” in a way only food can.
+This gives developers the unique ability to bring back familiar flavours.
+As a result, they can transport consumers to a “simpler time” in a way only food can.

 What is it, though, that makes nostalgia for food extend across generations, and how can developers use these memories as a means of innovation?